Groups opened up? Work the list. Rifle Troubleshooting

 - Tools

-- Torque wrench, paper
+- Torque wrench, paper, log

 Vertical stringing, flyers, a group that used to be one hole and now isn't — the temptation is to chase it with your shooting.
 Sometimes that's the problem.
-Usually something on the rifle moved.
+Often something on the rifle moved.
 A loosened action screw, a can that backed off a thread, a handguard that's kissing the barrel under load.
 The rifle is telling you something changed; this list is how you find out what.

 Work it in order.
 The early checks cost nothing and catch the most common culprits — ammo and torque.
 Don't jump to blaming the barrel or the smith until you've ruled out the screws you can check in five minutes with a torque wrench.